 Fluency is also known as “stuttering”.
 It is how well the speech process flows.
 Some disfluencies are typical, however disruption in the flow of speech can impact communication.
 If you feel like your child’s fluency is impacting their communication or if your child has negative feelings towards speaking/communicating due to their disfluencies, an evaluation with a speech-language pathologist is recommended

 Feeding & Swallowing:

-The procedures used in speech therapy are guided by the child’s needs based on diagnosis, age, and own factors for success.
+The procedures used in speech therapy are guided by the child’s needs based on diagnosis, age, and personal factors for success.
 The treatment may be modified as the clinician sees fit.
-More treatment procedures and resources are referenced as needed though American Speech-Language-Hearing Association and other sources.
-Evidence based practice leads the way to know what is best for the child and how to increase and decrease the difficulty for growth and development.
+More treatment procedures and resources are referenced as needed through the American Speech-Language-Hearing Association and other sources.
+Evidence based practice leads the way to know what is best for the child and how to increase and decrease the difficulty for growth and development

 Enhanced milieu approach: this is a naturalistic approach that uses your child’s communication attempts to provide the caregiver and/or SLP an opportunity to model words and language in daily routines and play